Please note that the responses set out below are of a general nature and should not be relied on in the absence of specific legal advice.

 A civil proceeding is usually commenced by filing a statement of claim in the Court closest to where a defendant resides.
-In general, claims under $200,000 are filed in the District Court and claims over that amount are pursued in the High Court.
+The District Court is now able to deal with claims up to $350,000 and claims over that amount need to be filed in the High Court.

 The statement of claim sets out the main factual matters relied on in support of one or more legal causes of action against a defendant.
 The statement of claim must provide sufficient details to inform each defendant of the nature of the claim and the remedy being sought.
 If a defendant believes that there is insufficient information in the statement of claim then it may request the plaintiff to provide further particulars of the claim.
 If necessary, an order may also be obtained from the Court for the plaintiff to provide those details.
 The plaintiff will usually also have to serve a bundle of all documents referred to in the statement of claim and any additional principal documents used in preparing the statement of claim.

 A defendant usually has 25 working days from the date on which the proceeding is served to file a statement of defence to the claim.
 An overseas defendant needs to consider whether to oppose the jurisdiction of a New Zealand court before filing any document in the proceeding.The statement of defence responds to each of the factual allegations in the statement of claim.
 Sometimes, a defendant will also set out a claim against the plaintiff (i.e.) a counterclaim and the plaintiff is then required to file a statement of defence to that claim.

 A defendant may also sometimes seek to join another party into the proceeding on the grounds that the defendant has a right to relief from that party or that it has another related claim against that party which should be heard in the same proceeding.